qupath/qupath-docs/docs/tutorials/projects.md

 :::{figure} images/project_import.png
 :class: shadow-image mid-image

-Dragging images on top of QuPath for project import.
+Dragging images on top of QuPath for project import
 :::

 The options are: